A short bio, an honest one.

 What I'm building now

-Today I build AI-powered systems at production scale — currently processing over 200 million LLM tokens a month.
+Outside of that, I build AI-powered systems at production scale — currently processing over 200 million LLM tokens a month.
 I'm not interested in AI demos; I care about systems that run reliably, that people actually use, and that make a measurable difference.

 Outside the screen